Emilybaby1/tet/README.md

 * Add books to the shopping cart using the /book/add-to-cart/{id} endpoint.

 * View the contents of the shopping cart using the  /book/view-cart endpoint.

 * Remove books from the shopping cart using the /book/delete-from-cart/{id} endpoint.

 11. Error Handling

 The API includes robust error handling mechanisms to provide meaningful error messages and responses in case of exceptions or invalid requests.

-Logging
+12. Logging

 Logging is implemented to capture relevant information for debugging and troubleshooting purposes.
 Check the log files for any issues or helpful insights.

+##
+The steps mentioned above should provide you with the resources you need to do research and take part in the project.
+Do not hesitate to contact us if you have any questions or recommendations.
+It's fun to code!
+Happy Coding.